tenzir/tenzir/doc/cli/vast-count.md

-The `count` command counts a subset of data according to a given query expression.
-This is easiest explained on an example:
+The `count` command counts the number of events that a given query expression yields.
+For example:

 ```bash
 vast count ':addr in 192.168.0.0/16'
 ```

-The above command prints the amount of events in the database which have an address field in the subnet `192.168.0.0/16`.
+This prints the number of events in the database that have an address field in the subnet `192.168.0.0/16`.

 An optional `--estimate` flag skips the candidate checks, i.e., asks only the index and does not verify the hits against the database.
-This is a much quicker operation and very useful in scenarios where an upper bound is required only.
+This is a faster operation and useful when an upper bound suffices.